ryanisgrig/adaptivecards/README.md

 #### [Schedule](./calendar/schedule.json)
 ![Schedule](./calendar/schedule.png)

-* Event data is split into 2 text blocks in individual columns, which may
+* Event data is split into 2 text blocks in individual columns.
+These may be able to be better organized to ease generation by code.
+* Default alert/warning/accent (orange/red/blue) colors do not show up well on dark blue background.

 #### [Overview](./calendar/overview.json)
 ![Overview](./calendar/overview.png)